 In high step-down ratio applications, the low-side MOSFET carries the current for a large portion of the switching period.
-Therefore, to attain high efficiency, optimizing the low-side MOSFET for low $R{DS(on)}$ is critical.
+Therefore, to attain high efficiency, it is critical to optimize the low-side MOSFET for low $R{DS(on)}$.
 In cases where the conduction loss is too high or the target $R{DS(on)}$ is lower than available in a single MOSFET, connect two low-side MOSFETs in parallel.
 The total power dissipation of the low-side MOSFET is the sum of the losses due to channel conduction, body diode conduction, and typically one-third of the net loss attributed to body diode reverse recovery.
-The LM25149-Q1 is well suited to drive TI's portfolio of NexFETTM power MOSFET.
+The LM5148 is well suited to drive TI's portfolio of NexFETTM power MOSFETs.